-[(4)] (5) "Audit" may refer to or include annual financial and compliance audit, [special audit,] or attestation engagement, [performance audit, forensic audit or AUP,] unless otherwise specified.
+(5) "Audit" may refer to or include annual financial and compliance audit, or attestation engagement, unless otherwise specified.

 (6) "Audit documentation" means the record of procedures performed, relevant evidence obtained, and conclusions reached (terms such as working papers or workpapers are also sometimes used).